Logical replication

 Configuration settings

 The logical replication requires several configuration options to be set.
-Use postgresql.conf custom section on the Clusters → ADPG cluster → Services → ADPG → Primary configuration tab in ADCM UI to specify these options.
+Use the ADPG configurations section on the Clusters → ADP cluster → Services → ADPG → Primary configuration tab in ADCM UI to specify these options.
 See Configuration parameters for details.

 Specify the following parameters on the publisher side: